HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ### A. RankNet

-By the [Chris Burges' paper](https://www.microsoft.com/en-us/research/uploads/prod/2016/02/MSR-TR-2010-82.pdf), ranknet is a [neural network model](https://www.educative.io/edpresso/what-is-lambda-rank) to optimize the following cross entropy:
+By the [Chris Burges' paper](https://www.microsoft.com/en-us/research/uploads/prod/2016/02/MSR-TR-2010-82.pdf), ranknet is a neural network model to optimize the following cross entropy:

 <a href="https://www.codecogs.com/eqnedit.php?latex=C&space;=&space;-\bar{P}_{ij}\log{P_{ij}}-(1-\bar{P}_{ij})\log(1-P_{ij})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?C&space;=&space;-\bar{P}_{ij}\log{P_{ij}}-(1-\bar{P}_{ij})\log(1-P_{ij})" title="C = -\bar{P}_{ij}\log{P_{ij}}-(1-\bar{P}_{ij})\log(1-P_{ij})" /></a>

 where P_ij is the **learned** probability of document di ranks higher than document dj, and \bar{P}_ij is the **known** probability di should be ranked higher than dj from training data.

+During the RankNet training procedure, it was discovered that costs are not required to perform ranking.
+The only major requirement is the gradients (`λ`) of the cost with respect to the model score [[Educative-1]][What is Lambda rank?].

 ### B. LambdaNet
 Two important enhancements have been achieved from RankNet to LambdaNet, see [note](https://everdark.github.io/k9/notebooks/ml/learning_to_rank/learning_to_rank.html#RankNet):